 Cases involving claims of professional malpractice often present complex legal and factual questions that create great litigation risk for the parties.
 These cases can also be very emotional, due to the close nature of the relationship between client and professional, and the professional’s desire to preserve his or her reputation.
-The experienced mediators of Upchurch Watson White & Max Mediation Group are particularly well-suited to handle complexities of malpractice mediation.
+The experienced mediators of Upchurch Watson White & Max Mediation Group are particularly well-suited to handle the complexities of malpractice mediation.

 The defendant in a professional malpractice case may be a doctor, dentist lawyer, accountant, architect, engineer, or any other professional whose performance is alleged to fall below a reasonable standard of care.
 These highly technical and emotionally charged cases can take years to litigate, all at great risk to both parties.
-Malpractice mediation gives the parties the opportunity to speak openly about their concerns, and promotes a candid examination of the case from both sides’ perspective.
+Malpractice mediation gives the parties the opportunity to speak openly about their concerns and promotes a candid examination of the case from both sides’ perspectives.
 While financial considerations may ultimately drive a settlement, malpractice mediation creates an opportunity the court system cannot – the opportunity for the parties to speak to one another in a controlled environment, or even to apologize within the confidentiality and privilege protections of the malpractice mediation session.

 Cases in which lives are alleged to have been changed and professional reputations are on the line call for a steady hand at the head of the mediation table.
 The mediators of Upchurch Watson White & Max bring a problem-solving philosophy to the table, one that permits the parties to a malpractice mediation to weigh the risks and benefits of settling or litigating and make a self-determined decision with the assistance of their counsel.